astro-mat/polymatBuilds/_builds/HomeCinema.md

 ![Projector Box]({{ "/assets/images/DIYHomeCinema/HomeCinema1.jpg" | relative_url }})

 Next up was the projector screen.
-Although I could by a 150" screen for about €150, I didn't really want to and I would have to wait a while for delivery.
+Although I could buy a 150" screen for about €150, I didn't really want to and I would have to wait a while for delivery.
 I decided to make one.
 I ordered a cheap stretch fabric screen from amazon.
-I was disappointed with the thinness of the fabric but there ya go.
+I was disappointed with the thinness of the fabric.

 ![Projector Screen]({{ "/assets/images/DIYHomeCinema/HomeCinema2.jpg" | relative_url }})